Habit Streak Tracker

 The Science of Streaks

 Research from University College London found that habits take an average of 66 days to form — not the "21 days" everyone quotes.
+The actual range was 18 to 254 days depending on the habit's complexity.
 Tracking your streak gives you:

 • Visual motivation — seeing the green streak grow makes you not want to break it